Custom Surface of REV From 2 Functions (Calculus): Template

 TO EXPLORE IN AUGMENTED REALITY:

 1) Open up GeoGebra 3D app on your device.
 2) Click on the 3 horizontal bars (upper left).
 Select OPEN.
-3) To rotate the area between 2 function graphs about a HORIZONTAL AXIS (y = some number), type in the code BZWTCPfd.
+3) Type in the code BZWTCPfd.
 (It IS case sensitive).
-To rotate the area between 2 function graphs about a VERTICAL AXIS (x = some number), type in the code wendqwg7.
-(It IS case sensitive).
+Note this string of characters = the last 8 digits of the URL for this resource.
+This graph defaults to rotating about a HORIZONTAL AXIS (y = some number) first.
+To rotate the area between 2 function graphs about a VERTICAL AXIS (x = some number), simply find the variable named m = false.
+Once you do so, change this line to m = true.
+To switch back to rotating about a HORIZONTAL AXIS, simply fine the line l = false.
+Change this line to l = true.
 4) Once the resource loads, scroll upwards in the Algebra view (bottom) within this app.
 5) The greater (higher) function is f (top most bar).
 You can modify this.
 The lesser (lower) function is h.
 You can modify this. a = lower limit of integration (modifiable) b = upper limit of integration (modifiable). n = the angle at which you will soon rotate this region (between the 2 graphs) about the line. c = the y-value of the horizontal line about which you will rotate (if you chose a horizontal axis). o = the y-value of the vertical line about which you will rotate (if you chose a vertical axis). s = the shading level of the surface (w/s = 0 being no shade and s = 1 = fully shaded).
 Leave the rest of the objects alone, and you'll be all set!
 Have fun exploring!